momratha/reactMeme/README.md

-# Redux Crash Course
+# Redux and React simple code with Memes API

-> Code from the "Redux Crash Course With React" video.
-Simple implementation of Redux using a couple React components.

 ## Quick Start